~ Afterward ~

 After lunch on Sunday, the participants drove to Wolf Hollow to meet Tundra and Taiga, our wolves extraordinaire.
 Ron gave a general talk about ‘people behavior’ and how the wolves would probably act and react, and then he took small groups down to the enclosure.

 Meanwhile, I answered questions, showed the wolf baby album, and discussed the wolf collectibles in the gathering room.
 This room was part of a two-story addition that gave R.D. a scenic upstairs office where he could look out over the property and see three enclosures, the river, and outbuildings.
-I also proudly displayed the woven garments made from the under-fur of our wolves, clouds of softness that were shed during the spring molt, that I carded, combed, and spun into yarn before weaving the fiber into wearable wolf fur garments.
+I also proudly displayed the woven garments made from the under-fur of our wolves, clouds of softness that were shed during the spring molt.
+I carded, combed, and spun those clouds into yarn before weaving the fiber into wearable wolf fur garments.

 Ron was writing full time, usually producing a book every year, and we welcomed hundreds of visitors who wanted to meet Tundra and Taiga as well as other animals we were housing for rehabilitation.
 Much time was spent building nesting boxes, clearing land, cutting fence posts, digging trenches, insulating permanent houses, and constructing pens or enclosures.

 Wilfred was our first raccoon at Wolf Hollow, but dozens were raised and released over the years including a few special bandits like Nita, Killien, Miss.
 Deed, Alexander, Rosebud, Babe, Cuddles, Flo and Hugie.
 Many foxes, skunks and porcupines were also rehabilitated and released successfully over the years.
 Our animal numbers increased every year, and running the sanctuary became a full-time job.